 The Sidereal Charm Generalized Ammunition Technique lets them transform any object the size of their forearm and no heavier than their fist into arrows of any type.
 These objects need not be physical.
 Some examples given include shooting people with sand, fish, or even using the charm to shoot words near people as a way of sending a message.

 There's also another Sidereal archery charm ("Many Missiles Bow Technique") that does the reverse, turning your arrows into various objects and concepts.
-Examples given include boulders, love, and health.
+Suggestions given in the book include boulders, wheat, love, rain, and health.

 The majority of firearms in the setting shoot jets of fire, instead of bullets.
 Instead of man made gunpowder, they use firedust - explosive sand blown in from the Wyld in the southern deserts.

 Only in later books were guns shooting actual bullets introduced.
 And even the 'actual bullet' gun is actually a miniature handheld gun-shaped temple to the Unconquered Sun that shoots magic gold bullets propelled by prayers.